 The right lymphatic duct drains most of the right upper quadrant of the body, including the right upper trunk, right upper extremity, and right head and neck (see Image.
 Lymphatics of the Oral and Nasal Cavity).
 The right lymphatic trunk is a visible channel in the right cervical region just anterior to the anterior scalene muscle.
 Its origin and termination are variable in morphology, typically forming as the convergence of the right bronchomediastinal, jugular, and subclavian trunks, extending 1 to 2 centimeters in length before returning its contents to the systemic circulation at the junction of the right internal jugular, subclavian, and/or brachiocephalic veins.

-To ensure that lymph does not flow backward, collecting lymphatic vessels and larger lymphatic vessels have one-way valves.
-These valves are not present in the lymphatic capillaries.
-These lymphatic valves permit the continued advancement of lymph through the lymphatic vessels aided by a pressure gradient created by vascular smooth muscle, skeletal muscle contraction, and respiratory movements.
+To prevent the backward flow of lymph, collecting and larger lymphatic vessels have 1-way valves.
+These valves are absent in lymphatic capillaries.
+These lymphatic valves permit the continued advancement of lymph through the lymphatic vessels, aided by a pressure gradient created by vascular smooth muscle, skeletal muscle contraction, and respiratory movements.
 However, it is important to note that lymphatic vessels also communicate with the venous system through various anastomoses.

 Lymph nodes are small bean-shaped tissues situated along lymphatic vessels.
 Lymph nodes receive lymphatic fluid from afferent lymphatic vessels and convey lymph away through efferent lymphatic vessels.
-Lymph nodes serve as a filter and function to monitor lymphatic fluid/blood composition, drain excess tissue fluid and leaked plasma proteins, engulf pathogens, augment an immune response, and eradicate infection.
+Lymph nodes serve as filters and monitor the composition of lymphatic fluid/blood, drain excess tissue fluid and leaked plasma proteins, engulf pathogens, augment an immune response, and eradicate infection.

-Several organs in the body are considered to be lymphoid or lymphatic organs, given their role in the production of lymphocytes.
+Several organs in the body are considered lymphoid or lymphatic organs because of their role in producing lymphocytes.
 These include the bone marrow, spleen, thymus, tonsils, lymph nodes, and other tissues.
 Lymphoid organs can be categorized as primary or secondary lymphoid organs.
 Primary lymphoid organs are those that produce lymphocytes, such as the bone marrow and thymus.
-Bone marrow is the primary site for the production of lymphocytes.
+Bone marrow is the primary site of lymphocyte production.
 The thymus is a glandular organ located anterior to the pericardium.
 It serves to mature and develop T cells, or thymus cell lymphocytes, in response to an inflammatory process or pathology.
-As individuals age, both their bone marrow and thymus reduce and accumulate fat.
-Secondary lymphoid organs serve as territories in which immune cells function and include the spleen, tonsils, lymph nodes, and various mucous membranes, such as in the intestines.
-The spleen is a purplish, fist-sized organ in the left upper abdominal quadrant that contributes to immune function by serving as a blood filter, storing lymphocytes within its white pulp, and being a site for an adaptive immune response to antigens.
+As individuals age, both their bone marrow and thymus decrease in size and accumulate fat.
+Secondary lymphoid organs serve as territories in which immune cells function and include the spleen, tonsils, lymph nodes, and various mucous membranes, such as those in the intestines.
+The spleen is a purplish, fist-sized organ in the left upper abdominal quadrant that contributes to immune function by filtering blood, storing lymphocytes in its white pulp, and serving as a site for an adaptive immune response to antigens.
 The lingual tonsils, palatine tonsils, and pharyngeal tonsils, or adenoids, work to prevent pathogens from entering the body.
 Mucous membranes in the gastrointestinal, respiratory, and genitourinary systems also function to prevent pathogens from entering the body.

 Lymph